 Applications for travel stipends and fellowships that are offered through VIGH will be posted below annually in the late Fall.
-Applications for the coming year are due on January 1st each year.
+The priority deadline for applications is February 1st each year.
 Applications received after February 1st will be considered for remaining funds.

 Please note: Students only need to fill out one general online application to be considered for all eligible VIGH funding opportunities (these include: Frist Global Health Leaders, LeRoy F. Heimburger Fund, and Overall Travel Stipend).
 All other non-related VIGH scholarships will require separate applications as specified by the funding organization.

 Resources through VIGH

 Frist Global Health Leaders Program is funded by Hope Through Healing Hands, a nonprofit 501(c)3 organization, and it provides students, residents, and fellows in the health professions with the opportunity to serve and train in underserved communities around the world.

 LeRoy F. Heimburger Fund was created in partnership between Vanderbilt University and Shandong University in Jinan, China, where Dr. Heimburger was a medical missionary and hospital director in the early 20th century.
 The scholarship supports students, residents, and fellows at Vanderbilt University Medical Center (including Master of Public Health and School of Nursing students).
 The scholarship is available on a competitive basis to all eligible students, however, preference goes to students who wish to complete a practicum, research project, or clinical rotation at Shandong University.